DarkoSadlo/Perfect-number-JAVA/README.md

 In number theory, a perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
 This is java project that calculate perfect numbers from given range of numbers.
 Purpose of project is learning to code.

+Project consist of three version, all versions are given to calculate the same range (3 to 100.000).
+By modifying code time to calculate numbers from version 1 to version 3 is speed up more than 70%.

 ## Demo
 ![](calc.gif)